NLykoskoufis/fenrichcpp/README.md

     --region <chromosome>
 ```

---vcf | vcf file (should be the same as the one you used for eQTL discovery)
+--vcf | vcf file (should be the same as the one you used for eQTL discovery) !!!
+VCF file should contain GT information

 --bed | bed file containing gene positions (should be the same bed file as the one used for eQTL discovery)